brotkrueml/typo3-form-rate-limit/Documentation/Command/Index.rst

          typo3/sysext/core/bin/typo3 formratelimit:cleanupexpiredstorageentries

-You can add it to a crontab to run regularly.
+You can add a cron job to run regularly.